Yup'ik: Alcohol epidemic

 When Alaska became a state in 1959, state laws took control of alcohol regulation from the federal government and Native communities.
 In 1981, however, the state legislature changed the alcohol laws to give residents broad powers, via a local option referendum, to regulate how alcohol comes into their communities.
 The 1986 statutes have remained in effect since that time, with only relatively minor amendments to formalize the prohibition on home brew in a dry community (teetotal) and clarify the ballot wording and scheduling of local option referendums.
 Alaska specifically allows local jurisdictions to elect to go dry by public referendum.
 State law allows each village to decide on restrictions, and some boroughs may prohibit it altogether.

 Since the 1960s there has been a dramatic rise in alcohol abuse, alcoholism, and associated violent behaviors, which have upset family and village life and resulted in physical and psychological injury, death, and imprisonment.
-Alcohol abuse and suicide are more common among Alaska Natives than among most American racial/ethnic groups, especially among rural young Yup'ik men.
+Alcohol abuse and suicide are more common among Alaska Natives than among most American racial/ethnic groups, especially among rural young Yupʼik men.
 Unintentional injury (accidents) and intentional self-harm (suicide) have been among the leading causes of death in Native Alaska for many years.
 Alaska Natives have higher rates of suicide than other Native Americans of the continental United States.
 Alcohol abuse and dependence are associated with high rates of violence and a variety of health problems.

 As of 2009, about 12% of the deaths among American Indians and Alaska Natives were alcohol-related in the United States overall.
 Deaths due to alcohol among American Indians are more common in men and among Northern Plains Indians, but Alaska Natives showed the lowest incidence of death.
 Existing data do indicate, however, that Alaska Native alcohol-related death rates are almost nine times the national average, and approximately 7% of all Alaska Native deaths are alcohol-related.